UI Authentication and Authorization

 Azure AD / Entra ID

-2. Assign these roles to users or groups in Azure
+2. Assign these roles to users or groups in Entra ID.

-3. When users sign in, the assigned roles are included in the token claims
+3. When a user signs in, the assigned roles are included in the ID token (roles claim).

-4. Omnium reads the role claims and matches them against existing roles defined in Omnium
+4. Omnium reads the role claims and matches them by name with roles that already exist in Omnium.

 Example: